 When the system is heterogeneous, for instance when not all the servers have the same speed, the choice of the LB scheme becomes even more critical as LB schemes based on joining the server with the least number of jobs among a set of randomly selected servers may lead to system instability even if the total offered load is (well) below the total service rate of the system [6].
-A manner to avoid instability when the servers have different speeds (and the overall load is below 1), exists in assigning jobs to servers based on the server speeds [10].
+A manner to avoid instability when the servers have different speeds (and the overall load is below 1), exists in assigning jobs to servers based on the server speeds [13].
 While such an assignment becomes necessary as the overall load tends to one, it is clearly suboptimal under low and medium loads as the mean response time can be reduced by assigning a larger fraction of the jobs to the faster servers.
-In case of Poisson arrivals, processor sharing (PS) servers and random job routing (that is, server i is selected with a fixed probability p_i) explicit expressions can be derived for the routing probabilities that minimize the mean response time [3, 10].
-Under first-come-first-served (FCFS) service and more complex LB schemes determining the optimal fraction of the incoming jobs that needs to be assigned to each of the servers is much harder.
+In case of Poisson arrivals, processor sharing (PS) servers and random job routing (that is, server iis selected with a fixed probability $p_i$ ) explicit expressions can be derived for the routing probabilities that minimize the mean response time [3, 13].
+Under firstcome-first-served (FCFS) service and more complex LB schemes determining the optimal fraction of the incoming jobs that needs to be assigned to each of the servers is much harder.

-In this paper we consider a system consisting of N servers where jobs arrive according to a Poisson process with rate λN with $\lambda < 1$.
+In this paper we consider a system consisting of N servers where jobs arrive according to a Poisson process with rate $\lambda N$ with $\lambda < 1$ .
 The servers are partitioned into K classes of homogeneous servers, process their jobs in FCFS order and have an infinite waiting room.
-By considering FCFS service, we are considering a setting where jobs are very expensive to preempt and are therefore typically run-to-completion without interruption (such as in supercomputing centers, see [14]).
-Servers belonging to class k serve jobs at rate μ_k and incoming jobs are assigned to a class k server with probability p_k .
-The server that executes the job within class k is selected using POD LB.
-In other words, with probability p_k a set of k servers is selected among the class k servers and the jobs is assigned to the server holding the least number of jobs among the k selected class k servers.
+By considering FCFS service, we are considering a setting where jobs are very expensive to preempt and are therefore typically runto-completion without interruption (such as in supercomputing centers, see [17]).
+Servers belonging to class k serve jobs at rate $\mu_k$ .
+We consider two dispatching strategies: incoming jobs are either assigned to a class in a randomized manner or based on their size.
+In the randomized case a job is assigned to a class k server with probability $p_k$ .
+In the size based case we define a set of thresholds $T_k$ (with $T_0 = 0$ and $T_K = \infty$ ) and assign an incoming job of size x to class k if $x \in [T{k-1}, T_k)$ .
+This job size based dispatching rule is known as Size Interval Task Assignment (SITA) [18].
+The main idea of SITA is to reduce the variability of job sizes at a server, which reduces the mean response time.
+Once a job is assigned to a server class, the server that executes the job within class k is selected using POD LB.
+In other words, a set of d servers is selected among the class k servers and the jobs is assigned to the server holding the least number of jobs among the d selected class k servers.